Battery Basics: A Layman's Guide to Batteries

 The results of your testing should be as follows:

-Digital Voltmeters should read as the voltage is shown in this document.
-The sealed AGM and Gel-Cell battery voltage (full charged) will be slightly higher in the 12.8 to 12.9 ranges.
-If you have voltage readings in the 10.5 volts range on a charged battery, that typically indicates a shorted cell.
+- Digital volt meters should read as the voltage as shown in this document.
+The sealed AGM and gel cell battery voltage (fully charged) will be slightly higher in the 12.8 to 12.9 range.
+If you have voltage readings in the 10.5 volt range on a charged battery, that typically indicates a shorted cell.

-7. Selecting a Battery - When buying a new battery I suggest you purchase a battery with the greatest reserve capacity or amp hour rating possible.
-Of course the physical size, cable hook up, and terminal type must be a consideration.
-You may want to consider a Gel Cell or an Absorbed Glass Mat (AGM) rather than a Wet Cell if the application is in a harsher environment or the battery is not going to receive regular maintenance and charging.
+7. Selecting a Battery: When buying a new battery, I suggest you purchase a battery with the greatest reserve capacity or AH rating as possible.
+Of course, the physical size and terminal type must be a consideration.
+You may want to consider a gel cell or an absorbed glass mat (AGM) rather than a wet cell if the application is in a harsher environment, or the battery is not going to receive regular maintenance and charging.
+AGM and Gel cell batteries typically have a lower self-discharge rate so they can last longer when not being maintained.

 Be sure to purchase the correct type of battery for the job it must do.
 Remember that engine starting batteries and deep cycle batteries are different.
 Freshness of a new battery is very important.
-The longer a battery sits and is not re-charged the more damaging sulfation build up there may be on the plates.
+The longer a battery sits the more damaging sulfation build up there may be on the plates.
 Most batteries have a date of manufacture code on them.
-The month is indicated by a letter 'A' being January and a number '4' being 2004.
-C4 would tell us the battery was manufactured in March 2004.
+While the date code isn’t always apparent many manufacturers or dealers will indicate the month with a letter, such as the letter with "A" being January.
+The letter is then followed by a number such as “4” corresponding with the year 2021.
+C4 would tell us the battery was manufactured in March 2021.
 Remember the fresher the better.
-The letter "i" is not used because it can be confused with #1.
+The letter "I" is not used because it can be confused with the number 1.

-Battery warranties are figured in the favor of battery manufactures.
-Let's say you buy a 60-month warranty battery and it lives 41 months.
-The warranty is pro-rated so when taking the months used against the full retail price of the battery you end up paying about the same money as if you purchased the battery at the sale price.
+Battery Warranties are figured in the favor of battery manufacturers.
+Let's say you buy a 60-month warranty battery, and it lives 41 months.
+The warranty is pro-rated, so when taking the months used against the full retail price of the battery you end up paying about the same money as if you purchased the battery at the sale price.
 This makes the manufacturer happy.
 What makes me happy is to exceed the warranty.
 Let me assure you it can be done.

-8. Battery life and performance - Average battery life has become shorter as energy requirements have increased.
-Two phrases I hear most often are "my battery won't take a charge, and my battery won't hold a charge".
+8. Battery Life and Performance: Average battery life has become shorter as energy requirements have increased.
+Two phrases I hear most often are "my battery won't take a charge," and "my battery won't hold a charge."
 Only 30% of batteries sold today reach the 48-month mark.
 In fact 80% of all battery failure is related to sulfation build-up.
-This build up occurs when the sulfur molecules in the electrolyte (battery acid) become so deeply discharged that they begin to coat the battery's lead plates.
+This build-up occurs when the sulfur molecules in the electrolyte (battery acid) become so deeply discharged that they begin to coat the battery's lead plates.
 Before long the plates become so coated that the battery dies.
-The causes of sulfation are numerous.
-Let me list some for you.
+The causes of sulfation are numerous:

-- Heat of 100 plus F., increases internal discharge.
+- Heat of over 100°F increases internal discharge.
 As temperatures increase so does internal discharge.
-A new fully charged battery left sitting 24 hours a day at 110 degrees F for 30 days would most likely not start an engine.
+A new fully charged battery left sitting 24 hours a day at 110°F for 30 days would most likely not start an engine.

 - Incorrect charging levels and settings.
 Most cheap battery chargers can do more harm than good.
 See the section on battery charging.

 - Cold weather is also hard on the battery.
 The chemistry does not make the same amount of energy as a warm battery.
-A deeply discharged battery can freeze solid in sub zero weather.
+Also a deeply discharged battery can freeze solid in sub zero weather.
+We recommend gel batteries by MK Battery for subzero weather as some of their batteries are rated down to -76°F.

 - Parasitic drain is a load put on a battery with the key off.
-More info on parasitic drain will follow in this document.
+Depending on the parasitic load we have seen batteries discharged in a few days to a few months.
+We recommend testing your parasitic load so you know what to expect.

 There are ways to greatly increase battery life and performance.
 All the products we sell are targeted to improve performance and battery life.